-Letty, when called before this editor to receive her first "assignment" or subject to be written up, obeyed the summons with eagerness and some trembling.
+Letty, when called before this editor to receive her first "assignment tor subject to be written up, obeyed the summons with eagerness and some trembling.
 What would she be sent to do?
-Oh, that her subject might be one on which she could be brilliant with each

-"Miss Upton," said the editor of the Woman's Page, holding a small slip of printed matter in her hand, "here is a report that Mrs. Harmon's daughter is going to marry a distinguished foreigner.
+Oh, that her subject might be one on which she could be brilliant ease!
+'Miss Upton," said the editor of the Woman's Page, holding a small slip of printed matter in her hand, "here is a report that Mrs. Harmon's daughter is going to marry a distin-guished foreigner.
+Mrs. Harmon and guished foreigner.
 Mrs. Harmon and the girl have been traveling in Europe for a year and are just back.
-The girl may have caught an Engish duke or something, as these Harmons are so rich.
-See her, find out who the man is, and write up all you can see the state of the state get about it.
-If it's true, the woman will be glad enough to talk about it."
-"Where does Mrs. Harmon live?" asked Miss Upton, taking the "cutting."
-"Oh, I don't know," replied the editorial lady with a touch of impa-tience, as she snipped out another paragraph marked with a blue cross from the paper before her, giving four quick clicks with the office shears. from the paper before her, giving four quick clicks with the office shears.
-"You'll have to get that from the directory or the 'Social Register.'
-Miss Jameson!" she called, sharply, taking the freshly cut slip in her hand and looking past Letty with an air of totally dismissing her from her mind.

-Letty withdrew, got the directory and looked for "Harmon" There were so many Harmons that she concluded she had better try the "Social Register."
-The "Mrs. Harmon" whose daughter was to make a brilliant directory Harmons would not.
+The girl may have caught an Engish something, as these Harmons are so rich.
+See her, find out who the man is, and write up all you can get about it.
+If it's true, the woma will be glad enough to talk about it. ere does Mrs. Harmon live?' sked Miss Upton, taking the looking past Letty with an air of to-tally dismissing her from her mind.
+Letty withdrew, got the directory and looked for "Harmon" There were so many Harmons that she con-cluded she had better try the "Social cluded she had better try the Register."
+The "Mrs. Harmon" whose daughter was to make a brilliant marriage would be there, and several o the directory Harmons would not.
 She took down the names of half a dozen Harmons, with the addresses.